If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 HeteronormativityThe assumption that all people are heterosexual, and the lack of consideration that people with other sexualities exist and how statements or actions might exclude them.

-HomonormativityThe privileging of a particular idea of what it means to be LGBTQ+, based on conflating wider LGBTQ+ experiences with a dominant gay, male, cisgendered (and usually white) experience.
+HomonormativityThe privileging of a particular idea of what it means to be LGBT+, based on conflating wider LGBT+ experiences with a dominant gay, male, cisgendered (and usually white) experience.

 HomosexualA term used to describe someone who is almost exclusively attracted to people of the same gender.
 Some people think this word is too medical and prefer the terms ‘gay’, ‘lesbian’ or ‘queer’.